JetBrains/teamcity-documentation/topics/running-teamcity-stack-in-aws.md

 [//]: # (title: Running TeamCity Stack in AWS)
-[//]: # (auxiliary-id: Running TeamCity Stack in AWS) The _Run on AWS_ option for TeamCity available on the [JetBrains site](https://www.jetbrains.com/teamcity/download/#section=aws) lets you run the TeamCity stack in AWS using the official CloudFormation template.
+[//]: # (auxiliary-id: Running TeamCity Stack in AWS) The _Run on AWS_ option for TeamCity, available on the [JetBrains site](https://www.jetbrains.com/teamcity/download/#section=aws), lets you run the TeamCity stack in AWS using the official CloudFormation template.

 See also a related [blog post](https://blog.jetbrains.com/teamcity/2017/10/teamcity-aws/).